Acoustic shape optimization using energy stable curvilinear finite differences: Introduction

 \section{Introduction}

 Partial differential equation (PDE) constrained shape optimization is a highly important topic for applications in research and engineering.
 Together with topology optimization, it constitutes a central tool for computer-aided optimal design problems.
 To obtain an efficient algorithm for PDE-constrained optimization problems, gradient-based methods are usually employed.
 In the context of PDE-constrained optimization, the adjoint framework has proven to be a very efficient approach for computing gradients of the loss functional, especially if the number of design variables is large \cite{Giannakoglou2008,plessix2006review}.
 Usually, one has to choose whether to apply the adjoint method on the continuous or discretized equations.
 In the first approach, \emph{optimize-then-discretize} (OD), the continuous gradient and the forward and adjoint equations are discretized with methods of choice, potentially unrelated to one another.
 OD is typically easier to analyze and implement since it does not have to consider the particularities of the discretization methods.
 However, the computed gradient will in general not be the exact gradient of the discrete loss functional, which can lead to convergence issues in the optimization \cite{Glowinski1998}.
 The alternative approach, \emph{discretize-then-optimize} (DO), computes the exact gradient (up to round-off) with respect to the discrete forward and adjoint problems.
 However, depending on how the forward problem is discretized, the DO approach can lead to stability issues in the discrete adjoint problem \cite{collis2002analysis}.
-In this work, we discretize space using a finite difference scheme that is dual-consistent \cite{berg_nordstrom_2012,HICKEN2014161}.
-Disregarding the discretization of time, this means that the scheme from the DO approach is a stable and consistent approximation of the scheme from the OD approach, such that the two approaches are equivalent.
+In this work, we discretize space using a finite difference scheme that is \emph{dual-consistent}.
+Disregarding the discretization of time, this means that the scheme from the DO approach is a stable and consistent approximation of the scheme from the OD approach, such that the two approaches are equivalent. {Dual-consistent discretizations and superconvergent approximate functionals from PDEs are well-known concepts in many disciplines where integral quantities are of interest \cite{babuska,pierce_adjoint,lu2005posteriori}.
+See also \cite{doi:10.1137/100790987,berg_nordstrom_2012} for recent examples from the finite difference community.}